 Our recommendations strike a balance between excellent protection, a worthwhile selection of features, and minimal impact on your PC’s performance.
 You can read about how we test antivirus suites below.

-Updated 1/02/19 to include our review of Norton Security Premium (2019), which offers just minor revisions to the previous version but remains our top pick for AV nonetheless.
+Updated 10/1/19 to include our review of Windows Security.
+At long last, the antivirus software that comes bundled with Microsoft’s OS is offering protection that’s on par with paid alternatives.
 Scroll to the end of the article to find links for all of our antivirus software reviews.

 Best overall antivirus suite

 Norton Security Premium is an old name in security, but it has an easy-to-use interface, highly rated protection, and a number of helpful extra features.
 It’s on the higher end of the price spectrum at $110 per year (your first year is discounted to $55), but you can install it on up to 10 devices.
 (Read our full review.)

 Best budget antivirus suite